MicroEJ/docs/VEEPortingGuide/appendix/llapi.rst

 LLTRACE.h
 ---------

-Defines the set of functions provided by Core Engine that can be called by the BSP to generate event traces.
+Set of functions provided by Core Engine that can be called by the BSP to generate event traces.

 .. doxygenfile:: LLTRACE.h
    :sections: define enum innerclass public-attrib func